selfishprimate/gerillass-docs/content/docs/latest/reset-css.md

 ## Examples

 {{< highlightwrap class="example">}}
-Simply call the mixin at the root of your stylesheet to override browser default styles.
+Simply call the mixin at the root of your style sheet to override browser default styles.
 {{< highlight scss >}}
 @include gls-reset-css;
 {{< /highlight >}}